Nicole Arbour

-Nicole Arbour is a Canadian comedian, choreographer, singer, actress and YouTuber.
+Nicole Arbour is a Canadian comedian, speaker, choreographer, singer, actress, and YouTuber.

 Career

 Arbour is a former cheerleader for the Toronto Raptors of the National Basketball Association.
 While studying at Humber College, she started her cheerleading career and led the Humber Hype dance team which won two national championships.

 Acting

 As an actress, she appeared in Howie Do It, and Silent But Deadly.
 Arbour's single "Bang Bang" was released on April 30, 2013.
 On June 18, 2015, her single and music video to "Fun Revolution" was released and was the first Periscope music video to debut.
 In April 2015, Arbour was nominated as a finalist for "Best Comedian" for the Shorty Awards, won by Hannibal Buress.
-Arbour released a single and self-directed music video to “Show Me How You Werk” on December 4, 2017.
+Arbour released a single and self-directed music video to "Show Me How You Werk" on December 4, 2017.

 Choreographer and hosting work

 She has worked as a choreographer for professional cheerleading teams, award shows, and recording artists including Omi's "Cheerleader" performance in 2015 Much Music Video Awards, 2013 Much Music Video Awards and CFL Argos Cheerleaders.

 Arbour has been the host of a number of major events and tours including Style New York Fashion Week at Madison Square Garden, Virgin Mobile "National Fearless Day" with Richard Branson, City Fest Toronto and LG National Texting Championships 2008–2009.
 She also worked for brands on their marketing campaigns including Virgin Mobile, Axe and Molson Canadian's "Guy Code Campaign".
 Arbour was featured in Adweek magazine in April 2017 for her work in an advertisement of PMD's Lip Plumping Device.